 A commercial strategy focused solely on attracting new business and “maintaining status quo” with existing accounts will no longer suffice in today’s B2B sales environment.
 Sales teams must figure out how to balance retaining and growing existing accounts if they’re going to stand up to competition in the long term.

-Ahead of this year’s Gartner Sales and Marketing Conference, we caught up with Gartner principal executive advisor Scott Collins to ask what sales leaders can do to overcome this challenge and balance the retention and growth of existing accounts today.
+Ahead of this year’s Gartner CSO and Sales Leader Conference, we caught up with Scott Collins, VP, Team Manager, Gartner, to ask what sales leaders can do to overcome this challenge and balance the retention and growth of existing accounts today.

 Why do so many sales organizations find it challenging to attract new clients and simultaneously retain and grow existing clients?